xiachengfan/scenarios/kubernetes/lab-scheduing-with-node-affinity/step4.md

 kubectl apply -f pod-with-node-affinity-and-selector.yaml
 ```

-3. Verify that the pod is scheduled on the node with the `type=web` label:
+3. Verify that the pod is not scheduled on the node with the `type=web` label:

 ```bash
 kubectl get pod pod-with-node-affinity-and-selector -o wide